Diary: First Day of Fishing Season Blues & How To Beat Them

 Although part of me looks forward to the quiet house the season brings, I sometimes trample over a hump to get there.
 I forgot about that hump until I noticed an empty space in the drive where his Sprinter usually sits, and a tinge of the blues sunk in.

-Thankfully, over the years, I’ve learned to deal with it by reaching into my “don’t get depressed toolbox” and start where I am.
+Thankfully, over the years, I’ve learned to deal with it by reaching into my “don’t get depressed toolbox” and starting where I am.
 Here’s what I did that morning:

 - I threw my routine out the window for the day and used that time to shake out the willies.
 For me, that was catching up on sleep.
 (My schedule is flexible because I work for myself, and I realize that’s not the case for everyone.
 Take a mental health day from work if that’s an option, treat yourself to lunch or coffee, or draw yourself a bath in the evening – look forward to something special that is all yours.)